mohitgulla/Edge/README.md

 Sponsor: Tapan Shah - Lead Machine Learning Scientist, GE Research <br>
 Advisor: Eleni Drinea - Lecturer, Data Science Institute, Columbia University <br>
-Team: Mohit Gulla, Kumari Nishu, Neelam Patodia, Prasham Sheth, Pritam Biswas - DSI Class of 2020
+Team: Mohit Gulla, Kumari Nishu, Neelam Patodia, Prasham Sheth, Pritam Biswas

-### Prerequisites
+## Usage

 This is an example of how to list things you need to use the software and how to install them.
 * npm